Celebrate Spring with Free Performances in Bryant ParkApril 8, 2019 - by Regina Molaro

-The scenic midtown Manhattan oasis Bryant Park, which is visited by more than six million people each year, is located behind the New York Public Library between 40th and 42nd Streets, and Fifth and Sixth Avenues.
-It was a great season of free entertainment here, and there's still a few weeks left to enjoy additional culture, from music to Shakespeare to comic opera.
-The sprawling park also offers guests movable chairs and tables, cafe umbrellas to shade the sun, and a variety of food kiosks and restaurants, as well as restrooms.
-Here's the September lineup.
-Until next year!
+The scenic Midtown Manhattan park, which is visited by more than six million people each year, is located behind the New York Public Library between 40th and 42nd Streets, and Fifth and Sixth Avenues.
+The sprawling park offers guests movable chairs and tables, cafe umbrellas to shade the sun, and a variety of food kiosks and restaurants, as well as restrooms.
+All events are free; tickets are not required.

 All Bryant Park Picnics events are free to the public.
 There is no dress code.
 Tickets aren’t required and there is no line.
 At each show, Bryant Park lends out over 200 free blankets for guests to relax on while enjoying the performance.
-Hester Street Fair will bring an array of local food vendors.
-Beer and wine is available for purchase, and entertainment abounds with jugglers, supersized games, and more.
+Beer and wine is available for purchase, and entertainment abounds with jugglers, super-sized games, and more.
 Visit BryantPark.org for up-to-the-minute lineup updates and show additions.